 Also, take a break from worrying and anxiety and regret.
 This is just practical advice.
 Not about “living in the Now”.
 You can’t find what you love if your mind is filled with worry.
 And “worry” is only your choice for this moment.
 It’s not a mandatory emotion.
 Tell it to take a walk around the block while your mind does other things for a little while.

-- Have lots of friends.
+-Have a lot of friends.
 I was really grateful for this.
 I had friends who actually read the bullshit I was writing in 1994.
 When I look back on it now I don’t know how they did that.
 I was awful.
 My friends were always encouraging me.
 Twenty years later: thank you guys!
-When I think of it now, everytime I’ve had success at anything it’s because I made the effort to build a core group of friends that became my GROUP.
+When I think of it now, every time I’ve had success at anything it’s because I made the effort to build a core group of friends that became my GROUP.

 I don’t like the word “Tribe”.
 I like Michael Ellsberg’s word “Scene”.
 I would always build my scene.
 When I first started writing for thestreet.com some readers would send me comments.
 The first thing I would do: I would pick up the phone and call them.
 I didn’t know anyone.
 I wanted to create a Scene.
 These commenters were always surprised.
 No writer ever called them before.
 I made a lot of good friends that way and even got some investors for my first hedge fund that way.
 Pretty soon I had a good core group.
 And I had a group outside of that group.
 These became my first users for Stockpickr.com, a company I eventually sold.
 Losers need lots of friends.